Why Study Counseling Psychology at TWU?

 - What are your major research interests?

 - A virtual interview is required.
-The admissions coordinator will contact those applicants whom the department invites to interview.
-Virtual Interviews will be held March 3, 2023.
+The admissions coordinator will contact those applicants the program invites to interview.
+Virtual Interviews will be held Friday, January 27, 2023.

 - Should an acceptance offer be extended, the applicant must reply by emailing firstname.lastname@example.org, on or before April 15, pursuant with the policy of the American Psychological Association.